Anne Cools: Child custody

 Cools is a strong advocate for children's rights, that they after divorce should have continuing relationships with both mothers and fathers, and the importance of fathers for the children's development.
 In the 1990s, Cools was instrumental in the creation of and served on the Senate/House Special Joint Committee on Child Custody and Access, which in December 1998 issued its report, For the Sake of the Children.
 A principal recommendation of this report was that following a relationship breakdown, shared parenting should be presumed to be in the best interests of the child.
 She was candid in her criticism of the Liberal government of Prime Minister Jean Chrétien when proposed legislation to be introduced in the House of Commons was shelved after intense lobbying by women's groups.

 Feminism

 While a strong advocate for women and domestic violence victims, she has also criticized certain aspects of the feminist movement, e.g. stating that "this feminism that has grown up suddenly in the last few years, where all virtue and goodness are stacked up on the side of women, and all evil and violence is stacked up on the side of men—well, human nature doesn't work that way."

+Community outreach

+In addition to her work as social worker, Cools was actively involved in several community organizations.
+She was a member of the Board of Directors of the Black Education Project, a volunteer-run organization created to address racial inequalities in Toronto's education system.
+She also served on the board of Black Theatre Canada, the Pauline McGibbon Cultural Centre, and the Social Planning Council of Metropolitan Toronto.